docker-library/docs/influxdb/content.md

 -	`$PWD/data`: A host directory to mount at the container's [InfluxDB data directory](https://docs.influxdata.com/influxdb/v2/reference/internals/file-system-layout/?t=docker#file-system-layout) path
 -	`$PWD/config`: A host directory to mount at the container's [InfluxDB configuration directory](https://docs.influxdata.com/influxdb/v2/reference/internals/file-system-layout/?t=docker#file-system-layout) path

-After the container starts, the UI and API are accessible at http://localhost:8086 on the host.
+After the container starts, the InfluxDB UI and API are accessible at http://localhost:8086 on the host.
 You're ready to set up an initial admin user, token, and bucket from outside or inside the container--choose one of the following:

--	**Set up InfluxDB from outside the container**:[Set up InfluxDB](https://docs.influxdata.com/influxdb/v2/get-started/setup/) from the host or network using the UI, `influx` CLI, or HTTP API.
+-	**Set up InfluxDB from outside the container**: [Set up InfluxDB](https://docs.influxdata.com/influxdb/v2/get-started/setup/) from the host or network using the InfluxDB UI, `influx` CLI, or HTTP API.

 -	**Set up InfluxDB from inside the container**: Use `docker exec` to run the `influx` CLI installed in the container--for example: